 Our Dependency / CPS Defense Attorney team has one goal: to fight for you and your family, and to deliver to you best results possible.

-In California, a dependency case is created once a parent or legal guardian of a child is accused by the government of child abuse/neglect.
-These allegations typically arise after someone has witnessed what they believed was child abuse/neglect and report it to a government agency (i.e. 911, Department of Social Services, local police departments).
-Once reported, the Department of Social Services opens a formal investigation, sending social workers to the home of the child to determine the circumstances surrounding the alleged child abuse/neglect.
-These investigations will often include interviews with both parents (or guardian) and with the child.
+In California, a dependency case is created once a parent or legal guardian of a child is accused by the government of child abuse or neglect.
+These allegations typically arise after someone has witnessed what they believe was child abuse and/or neglect and report it to a government agency (i.e. 911, Social Services Agency, local police departments).
+Once reported, Social Services Agency conducts their investigation, they will decide whether a child needs to be removed from the home, effectively making them a dependent of the court.

 Once the government decides to file a dependency case, or a case under Welfare and Institutions Code 300, then a hearing called the Detention Hearing (or Initial Hearing) will be scheduled.
 If your child is removed from the home, then the Detention Hearing must be heard within 48 hours from the date of removal – excluding non-court days.

 What can happen to my child while dependency proceedings are going on?

 While dependency proceedings are going on, where your child is temporarily placed depends what the court believes is the best situation for the child.
 In certain cases, depending on the severity of the allegations against the parent/guardian, this could mean your child would be placed in foster care while proceedings are ongoing.
 SSA is also obligated to evaluate, and the court must consider, whether your child could be allowed to live with a close family member.
 In these situations, we can help you navigate the reunification process to get your child returned to your care as quickly as possible.